The 6 Best Melatonin Supplements of 2021 Reviewed

 Did you know that melatonin is a naturally produced hormone in your body?
 Your brain produces melatonin throughout the day and the levels of melatonin signal to your brain when it's time to go to sleep.
 Typically, your body makes more melatonin in the evening when the sun goes down.
 Your body knows to produce more melatonin when it's dark, and less when it's light outside.
 The combination of innate melatonin levels and your internal body clock clue you in to when it's time to hit the hay.

-If you struggle with sleeping, or your lifestyle prevents you from getting a restful night's sleep, you have plenty of options, like upgrading to an organic mattress or even CBD for sleep.
+If you struggle with sleeping, or your lifestyle prevents you from getting a restful night's sleep, you have plenty of options, like upgrading to a natural, cool mattress or even CBD for sleep.
 Just like you can take supplements to boost your immune system, boosting your natural melatonin levels with a supplement might be the right option for you.

 Our Picks for the Best Melatonin Supplements